MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-config.md

 ## Create a deployment settings JSON file

 When storing the customDeploymentSettings.json in the root of the config directory, the same configuration will apply to all environments.
 Assuming that you're using file transformation or token replacement pipeline tasks to store all of the environment-specific information, you can specify the environment-specific values in your pipeline variables.
 However, you can also create environment-specific customDeploymentSettings.json files by creating subdirectories in the config directory with the name of the environment, to allow for more flexibility.
 The directory name in this case must match the *EnvironmentName* pipeline variable you created when setting up your pipeline (validate, test, production).
-If no environment-specific deployment settings JSON and directory are found, the pipelines will revert to the configuration in the root of the config directory.<!--note from editor: Is this good enough alt text for a reader with low vision?
-If the only point of the image is to show the JohannaDev directory, this alt text is probably okay.-->
+If no environment-specific deployment settings JSON and directory are found, the pipelines will revert to the configuration in the root of the config directory.

 ![Config folder sample.](media/setup-almacceleratorpowerplatform-deployment-config/image-20211203085159850.png)